-SB 2215 is a power grab that could strip away local control over education, harm students, and hurt teachers by shrinking the amount of time for negotiating contracts.
+SB 2215 could strip away local control over education, harm students, and hurt teachers by shrinking the amount of time for negotiating contracts.

 Taking away the voice of educators would leave schools without the high-quality teachers who students need, now more than ever.

-In an already resource-tight legislative session, these bills could divert much-needed funding from public schools to private and homeschools.
+In an already resource-tight legislative session, these bills could divert much-needed funding from public schools to private schools and homeschools.

-Diverting resources from classrooms would add to the stress and burnout driving teachers away from classrooms and their students.
+The budget cut would likely come at the expense of public schools, which could mean larger class sizes and heavier workloads or even higher property taxes.
+Diverting resources from classrooms could add to the stress and burnout driving teachers away from classrooms and their students.